Finding time to work on your own brand is hard, I know.

-So how do you put your own work in the to-do list and actually get it done without feeling guilty that you should be working on your clients’ work, or just being too darn tired to find the time?
+So how do you put your own work on the to-do list and actually get it done without feeling guilty that you should be working on your clients’ work or just being too darn tired to find the time?

 How do you shift your thinking from running your business to building your brand?

 The answer is to learn how to build your brand while running your business – integrate it into your weekly pattern of activities because building your brand is part of building your business.